tinsir888/perception-technology-accelerometer-sensor/README.md

 # perception-technology-accelerometer-sensor
-Perception Technology(CS professional elective in the 6th semester) Lab 3.
+Perception Technology(CS professional elective in the 6th semester) Lab 2.
 ## Requirements
 Design a accelerometer sensor app that contains at least the following functions:
-- Display the direction values of the current mobile phone x, y, z directions
+- Display the current acceleration values of the device in three directions.
-- Judging by the direction value whether the user has been walking in a straight line while holding the mobile phone
+- Determine whether the device is currently in a stationary state by the acceleration value.
 ## Environment
 - Android 11
 - Developed by Android Studio